-Example cont'd: The Perceive Aspect has lots of appropriate materials, while Climate has very few.
-The characters have access to a sufficient quantity of cherry flower to make two potions but no materials that are specifically useful for the Climate Aspect.
+Example cont'd: The Body Aspect has a number of appropriate materials, while Transform has somewhat less.
+The characters have access to a sufficient quantity of feverfew to make two potions but no materials that are specifically useful for the Transform Aspect.
+Had they any cardamom seeds, they would have a material component useful for both.
 They provide the potion maker with a huge pile of freshly harvested kelp to use in making the spell as it is cheap, readily available and just as good as anything else at this point.
 This decision will have an effect on the resolution roll below.

 Formula potions are complicated at least and fiendish at worst.
-Formula potions require an extralong day of work (twelve hours) for every 10 PPs of spell effects generated.
+Formula potions require an extra-long day of work (twelve hours) for every 10 PPs of spell effects generated.
 Only formula potions that generate 5 PPs or less in spell effects can be completed in the standard eight hour workday.
 This time is essential because processing all of the materials according to the recipe is inherently time consuming and must be performed precisely according to the occult formula.
 Only a foolish potion maker attempts to rush the job.

 The base laboratory costs to manufacture a formula potion are 5 gp per PP of the potion (a 15 PP potion would cost 75 gp).
 These costs cover everything inherent to the manufacturing process except the cost of materials.
-If the character has not found the necessary materials through adventuring, purchasing them at market (for the appropriate market price cited in chapter 6) is an option.
-If the GM wishes, a laboratory cost of between 4 and 6 gp per PP of the potion can be assigned on the assumption that materials are readily available.
+If the character has not found the necessary materials through adventuring, purchasing them at market (for the appropriate market price cited in chapter 5) is an option.
+If the GM wishes, a laboratory cost of